damienbod/AspNet6IdentityServer4AngularOidcFlows/README.md

 <strong>Code: </strong> https://github.com/damienbod/AspNet5IdentityServerAngularImplicitFlow

 ## Posts

-<a href="http://damienbod.com/2015/11/08/oauth2-implicit-flow-with-angular-and-asp-net-5-identity-server/"> OAuth2 Implicit Flow with AngularJS and ASP.NET Core 2.1 IdentityServer4</a>

 <a href="http://damienbod.com/2016/02/14/authorization-policies-and-data-protection-with-identityserver4-in-asp-net-core/">Authorization Policies and Data Protection with IdentityServer4 in ASP.NET Core</a>

-<a href="http://damienbod.com/2016/02/26/angular-openid-connect-implicit-flow-with-identityserver4/">AngularJS OpenID Connect Implicit Flow with IdentityServer4</a>

 <a href="http://damienbod.com/2016/03/02/angular2-openid-connect-implicit-flow-with-identityserver4/">Angular OpenID Connect Implicit Flow with IdentityServer4</a>

-<a href="http://damienbod.com/2016/03/14/secure-file-download-using-identityserver4-angular2-and-asp-net-core/">Secure file download using IdentityServer4, Angular and ASP.NET Core</a>

 <a href="http://damienbod.com/2016/04/02/angular2-secure-file-download-without-using-an-access-token-in-url-or-cookies/">Angular secure file download without using an access token in URL or cookies</a>